 At The University of Kansas Cancer Center, we strive to provide the most advanced care possible.
 We offer a specialized gastroenterology oncology clinic, gynecologic oncology clinic and a high-risk gastrointestinal clinic for patients with Lynch syndrome or other gastrointestinal conditions.
 These clinics focus on primary prevention methods like colonoscopy or gynecology screening, formulating surveillance plans and referrals for surgical intervention, if needed.

-As an NCI-designated cancer center, we are committed to making a difference for patients using the latest, most advanced cancer treatments, innovative therapeutics and chemoprevention.
+As an NCI-designated comprehensive cancer center, we are committed to making a difference for patients using the latest, most advanced cancer treatments, innovative therapeutics and chemoprevention.
 In addition to standard care and treatments, we perform clinical research studies to help find better ways of preventing, diagnosing and treating various types of cancer.